-Musical Opportunities
+Musical Opportunities (

-- The band and choir encourages students to contribute their talents for special events within the community, at liturgies, and for the Archdiocese. - The Christmas musical provides the opportunity for students to use their creative abilities in song, dance, and acting. - The spring musical affords students the opportunities to perform and to work as stage technicians. - In their music classroom, students learn the recorder and sometimes hand bells.
-They have the opportunity to perform those skills outside the classroom when possible. - Instrumental band is available for students in grades 4-8. - The Choir also performs at Busch Stadium before or during the St. Joseph Community Cardinal game.
+- The band and choir encourages students to contribute their talents for special events within the community, at liturgies, and special events. - The Christmas musical provides the opportunity for students to use their creative abilities in song, dance, and acting. - The spring musical and/or talent show affords students the opportunities to perform and to work as technicians. - In their music classroom, students learn the recorder and sometimes hand bells.
+They have the opportunity to perform those skills outside the classroom when possible. - Instrumental band is available for students in grades 4-8 at a cost to the parents. - Students in grades 2-8 perform at Busch Stadium at the St. Joseph Community Cardinal game. - Students in grades 6-8 choose from about 10 selections offered for enrichment in their weekly schedule.
+Sometimes the students have an assembly during the enrichment period.